-19 killed in attack on Mali army base near Mauritania border
+20 Mali soldiers killed at army camp attacked by gunmen

-BAMAKO, Mali (AP) — Armed men attacked an army camp in Mali near the border with Mauritania, killing 19 soldiers Sunday, the armed forces said.
+BAMAKO, Mali (AP) — Gunmen attacked an army camp in Mali near the border with Mauritania, killing 20 soldiers Sunday, the government and armed forces said.

-The camp in Sokolo in the Segou region remains under control by Malian Armed Forces, and the provisional toll includes five injured, the armed forces said in a statement on Twitter.
+The camp in Sokolo in the Segou region remains under the control of Mali’s military, the armed forces said in a statement on Twitter.

+Mali’s government said there was significant material damage in the attack, and that reinforcements have been dispatched.
+Aerial reconnaissance is underway to track down the gunmen, it said in a statement condemning the attack.

 Souleymane Maiga, a resident of Sokolo, said the attackers temporarily had taken control of the camp.